mbuerke/personal_website/content/authors/admin/_index.md

 # Display name
 title: Morgan Buerke

-authors:
+authors: Buerke, M.
-- "Buerke"

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Doctoral Candidate
+role: PhD Student

 # Organizations/Affiliations to show in About widget
 organizations: